Tolvic/themostat/README.md

 As a user
 So I can easily return to a normal temperature
 I'd like to reset the temperature to 20 with a reset function

+As a user
+So I can quickly tell how much energy I am using
+I'd like to ask the thermostat about it's current energy usage
 ```